 A bunch of new players joined our game recently, and I wanted a brief starter adventure to get everyone on board and teach them how to crawl before they're left to fend for themselves in the big scary world.
 The previous players are already very new so this would be a good time for everyone.

-The ideal starting adventure is of course:
+The ideal starting adventure for me is:

-• vanilla fantasy enough that embellishments can be made without disruption and everyone more or less understands what's going on without having to wrap their head around any oddball setting details
+- vanilla fantasy enough that embellishments can be made without disruption and everyone more or less understands what's going on without having to wrap their head around any oddball setting details

-• ...but not so generic that my friends check out and lose interest.
+- ...but not so generic that my friends check out and lose interest.

-• appropriate for level 1 but reasonably epic and high-stakes.
+- appropriate for level 1 but reasonably epic and high-stakes.
 Rats in the basement fuck off.

-• mechanical gimmicks and special rules kept at a minimum.
+- mechanical gimmicks and special rules kept at a minimum.
 Manually tracking inventory is already the most daunting game-related task anyone here has ever done before; no need to pile on more things things.

 Now given that the number of starter adventures is probably in the high thousands and more are being produced every day, I'm sure there are hundreds of suitable modules that fit the bill but shopping around for modules is uninteresting to me and I was unemployed when I was first planning this out so time was no issue.